-In 2022, the positive impact of the MNB's green bond portfolio was 73 thousand tons of CO2 emission avoidance/reduction which corresponds approximately to the carbon footprint of a Hungarian town with 15 thousand residents.
+In 2023, the positive impact of the MNB's green bond portfolio was 66 thousand tons of CO2 emission avoidance/reduction which corresponds approximately to the carbon footprint of a Hungarian town with 13 thousand inhabitants.
 Overall, via its green bond portfolio, MNB is an active player in the market segment supporting sustainable growth, simultaneously ensuring the primary objectives of FX reserve management (liquidity, safety, return).
+A more detailed climate risk analysis of the MNB's foreign exchange reserves is contained in the MNB's financial report on climate change.